-Opening a business bank account is a simple four step process that can typically be completed in less than an hour, if you have prepared beforehand.
-You can open a business bank account either online or in-person, but doing so online will typically take longer and could require additional documentation.
+Opening a business banking account is a simple four-step process that can typically be completed in less than an hour if you have prepared beforehand.
+You can open a business bank account either online or in person, but doing so online will typically take longer and could require additional documentation.

 You can open your business bank account by following these four steps:

 There are many things you should consider before you move forward with opening a business bank account.
 First of all, what type of bank account do you need?
 While most businesses start with a business checking account, a savings account might also be a consideration if your situation dictates.
 The fees your bank will charge should also be a strong consideration on which type of account is right for you.